But a fall cold and real life (more on that later) kept me very much occupied elsewhere.

 Bullying’s charges can never be effectively met or satisfied, as its

-(see The Chapman Memo nefariously written
+real agenda is never admitted (see The Chapman Memo nefariously written

 back in 2003).